frdmn/sublime-bork-files-syntax-highlighting/README.md

-# sublime-borkfile-syntax-highlighting
+# BorkfileSyntaxHighlighting

-This plugin adds syntax highliting for `.borkfiles`.
+This ST2/3 package adds syntax highlighting for `.borkfiles`.

 ## Installation